Internet Marketing, News, Pay Per Click,

-Long back in 2013, Google had announced the official beta for Image Extensions in AdWords.
+In 2013, Google announced the official beta for Image Extensions in AdWords.
 At that time, Google was allowing the Adwords advertisers to display related images along with the text ads.

 In the meantime, when Google was experimenting again and again with its image extension, but was unable to fix, Bing Ads bought its own version of image extension.
 But, the one that Bing Ads announced last year was applicable in search ads only on PCs and tablets, and not on smartphones.

-The new carousel feature of Google, for now, is available only on mobile.
-However, Google has still not clarified the fact whether it will also be applicable on desktop or not.
+The new carousel feature of Google, for now, is available only on mobiles.
+However, Google has still not clarified the fact whether it will also be applicable on desktops or not.

 Read also Instagram vs Facebook vs Twitter vs Snapchat: Which is Better for Business Marketing